Milk for toddlers

 Milk is a child's most important food in the first year of life and is still very important in the next few years.
 Children under 12 months of age should have breast milk or formula for their main drinks.

-- Milk has a lot of calcium which is important for growing bones and teeth.
+- Milk is high in calcium, which is important for growing bones and teeth.
 Calcium is more easily taken into the body from milk than from vegetable foods.

 - Milk also provides good protein.